YaredAlex/Tacotron-with-emotion/README.md

 </code>
 </pre>

-For audio samples, I uploaded synthesized English sentence of "The boy was there when the sun rose" The algorithm has been trained 35000 steps for English around 40 hours. </br>
+For audio samples, we uploaded synthesized English sentence of "" The algorithm has been trained 35000 steps for English around 40 hours. </br>

 ## Notes